Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Supplementary Information

 \subsubsection{Uncertainty Estimation Module}

-The Uncertainty Estimation Module (Algorithm~\ref{alg:UncertaintyModule}) pre-defines the uncertainty bins \( \mathbf{r} = [0, 0.05, 0.1, \dots, 9.95] \) and estimates the probability that the prediction error falls within each of these bins.
-The uncertainty is then calculated as the probability-weighted sum of the bin values.
+The Uncertainty Estimation Module (Algorithm~\ref{alg:UncertaintyModule}) pre-defines the uncertainty bins \( \mathbf{r} = [0, 0.05, 0.1, \dots, 9.95] \) and estimates the probability that the prediction error belonging to each of these bins.
 The input to the Uncertainty Estimation Module is the reconstructed molecular structure from the final sampling step and the pairwise features produced by the Dynamics Extraction Module (Algorithm~\ref{alg:DynamicsExtractionModule}).
 Similarly to the Structure Denoising Module, the reconstructed molecular structure is conditionally encoded with the pairwise features through a Pair Residual block (Algorithm~\ref{alg:PairResidualBlock}).
 The encoding is sent to two TM blocks (Algorithm~\ref{alg:TransformerWithMemory}) and then projected as atom-wise features.
 The probabilities for the 200 uncertainty bins are then predicted with an Atom Residual block (Algorithm~\ref{alg:AtomResidualBlock}) followed by a softmax layer.
+For each predicted coordinate, the uncertainty is then calculated as the probability-weighted sum of the bin values.
+Such values are directly used in Supplementary Tables~\ref{tab:h2o}-\ref{tab:c2h6o}.
+The uncertainty used in Fig.~\ref{fig:performance} and Supplementary Figs.~\ref{fig:S_accuracy_mae_uncertainty}-\ref{fig:S_max_DE_AE} was calculated by taking an average of the uncertainty values predicted for all atomic coordinates in a molecule.